gfigueroam/image-processing-demo/README.md

 # Image Processing Project

-This project uses convolutions to apply a transformation to an image.
+This project implements the convolution function to apply a transformation to an image using multiple kernels.
 It was part of a challenge for a job interview in 2016.

 ## 1. Introdution
 ### 1.1 Purpose